-Watch industry trade show Watches & Wonders, which would have taken place last week, is typically awash with Hollywood talent.
+Watch industry trade show Watches & Wonders is typically awash with Hollywood talent.
 Recent years have seen Ryan Reynolds and Michael B Jordan hold poolside press conferences with Piaget; Montblanc has put on black tie soirées with Hugh Jackman and Pierre Niney; while IWC regularly hosts gala dinners attended by the likes of Cate Blanchett, Bradley Cooper, James Marsden and Dev Patel.

 Elsewhere, Breitling’s ‘Cinema Squad’ is made up of members Brad Pitt, Charlize Theron and Adam Driver; while George Clooney, Nicole Kidman and Daniel Craig continue to front campaigns for Omega.